 There are instances where designs have significant flaws and can be missed by architects, however, an inspector will catch any flaws before the project progresses to that state.

-What If I Complete Work Without a Permit?
+What If I Complete Work Without a Building Permit?

 Zoning Approval